Real talk: It’s hard for me to get excited about a salad. That is, until I tasted this crunchy chicken salad.

 - Prepare the vegetables for the salad while the chicken bakes and set aside.

 - IF USING MASON JARS!
-Here’s how to assemble: divide the mustard dressing between the mason jars first.
+Divide the mustard dressing among the Mason jars first.
 Then add the sliced carrot, followed by a layer of chicken.
-Then add the spinach, followed by apples, pepitas and feta cheese if using.
+Then add the spinach, followed by apples, pepitas and feta cheese, if using.

-- IF USING REGULAR CONTAINERS!
-Here’s how to assemble: Add the spinach to the bottom of the container, followed by the carrots, chicken, apple, peptias an feta cheese if using wherever they fit in your containers.
+- IF USING REGULAR CONTAINERS: Add the spinach to the bottom of the container, followed by the carrots, chicken, apple, peptias an feta cheese if using wherever they fit in your containers.
 Only add dressing right before eating!